hashmi-shihab/introductiontovue-cli/README.md

 # npm install
 # npm run dev
 # if you have any error regarding npm run dev then just restart your pc
+# after clone,In the project run npm install in cmd.